How2PlayGithub/igcseCompSci/README.md

 # Repo Info
 This repo is made for IGCSE Computer Science.
-Not just python basics
+Not just python basics.

 ## Installation
 If you want to see it, you can either see it on the browser or clone it with: